DavisWeaver/stonkr_public/README.md

 1. I don't recommend messing with the "vendor" parameter in renarin_short.
 That is mostly there so I can switch back and forth between the free yahoo data feed and the one I pay for.

 2. the default modeling parameters were chosen after quite a bit of iteration and testing.
 They are: look back (how many days into the past should we use for training), look ahead (how many days should we project), decay(passed to NNET), and lag (how many days should we use to predict the single next data point).
+Note: My default lag parameter is 20, but the default in the function is 10 - I'll fix that in the next update but just change it to 20 when you run renarin_short if you'd like to use my current parameters.
 3. I highly recommend messing with them just to get a sense of what they all do and how they impact the forecasting results.
 4. However, proceed with caution (well, even more caution) if you decide to tweak them for projections you plan to act on.
 If you do come across a recipe you think improves over the default settings and are comfortable sharing, I would love feedback!